Pandyan Civil War (1169–1177): Sinhalese offensive

 The offensive began in 1171 or 1172; the Sinhalese Army and other units of Polonnaruwa led by Lankapura launched the attack on Ramesvaram.
-After sailing around the Palk strait for a day, Lankapura landed at Ramesvaram with the Polonnaruwa forces.
-However, he plundered the Rameshvaram temple's treasury prior to taking position; afterwards they took up defensive positions in a nearby place called Kundukala, Lankapura named this place as Parakramapura (in Pali. meaning: the Land of Parakrama).
-Lankapura received a message from Vira III, the surviving son of Parakrama Pandyan; after being aware that he is alive, Lankapura allied with him.
-Prisoners of Lankapura were either killed or enslaved; a large amount of Tamils were sent to repair the Ruwanwelisaya, which was damaged by the Cholas prior to the war.
+After sailing around the Palk strait for a day, Lankapura landed at Ramesvaram (Ramissara in Old Sinhala) with the Polonnaruwa forces.
+However, he plundered the Rameshvaram temple's treasury prior to taking position.
+Afterwards they took up defensive positions in a nearby place called Kundukala, Lankapura named this place Parakramapura (in Sinhala). meaning the Land of Parakrama).
+Lankapura received a message from Vira Pandya III, the surviving son of Parakrama Pandyan; after being aware that he was alive, Lankapura allied with him.
+Prisoners of Lankapura were sent to repair the Ruwanwelisaya, which was damaged by the Cholas a century prior.

-Lankapura defeated the chieftains who were apparently loyal to Kulasekhara, at Madamdura; and later took possession of Patapatha, defeating its chieftains.
+Lankapura defeated the chieftains, who were apparently loyal to Kulasekhara, at Madamdura; and later took possession of Patapatha, defeating its chieftains.

-Kulasekhara Pandya put up a fierce resistance against the invasion, and appealed to the Chola King Rajadhiraja II for military support.
+Kulasekhara Pandya put up a fierce resistance against the invasion and appealed to the Chola King Rajadhiraja II for military support.
 Rajadhiraja responded by sending a powerful force led by commander Pallavarayar.
-The Chola Army met the Polonnaruwa forces in a couple of pitched battles at Kilenilaya (identified with the modern-day Kilnilai) and Ponnamaravathi.In addition to the Cholas, Kulasekhara appealed to some Kongu chieftains, who helped him mobilize his forces.
-The army led by Lankapura advanced to Madurai crushing the defenses deployed by the Chola army.
+The Chola Army met the Polonnaruwa forces in a couple of pitched battles at Kilenilaya (identified with the modern-day Kilnilai) and Pon-Amaravathi.
+In addition to the Cholas, Kulasekhara appealed to some Kongu chieftains, who helped him mobilize his forces.
+The army led by Lankapura advanced to Madurai, defeating the defenses deployed by the Chola army.
 Kulasekhara fled Madurai in panic as Vira Pandya was installed on the throne.

-Lankapura now took the battle into Chola territory.
+Then Cholas decided to fight against the Lankapura's army again, then came news from Pilai Pallavarayar that the commanders including Jayadratha (Jagath Vijaya) and Lankapura Dandanatha and the entire army from Sri Lanka had sustained defeat.